Last Updated: May 12, 2026

 - Larger South American cichlids

-You’ll also want to avoid keeping any smaller fish that could be dangerous if swallowed like:
+You’ll also want to avoid keeping any smaller fish that is dangerous if swallowed like:

 Freshwater Shrimp